lilmayofuksu/gidra/gover/README.md

 ## Note

-- Packets captured are saved after you exit out of gidra in console and can be found in `./gidra/packet_dump`
+- Packets captured by gover are stored in `./gover` and are saved as soon as you quit the game or exit the console
 - proxy auto detects dispatch url and gateserver address when using the above fiddler script, you do not have to hardcode any of these!

 ### Format of packet capture: